-Instead of polling the API, register a webhook endpoint and SocialAPI will POST a signed payload to your server whenever a new comment, DM, review, or mention arrives.
+Instead of polling the API, register a webhook endpoint and SocialAPI will POST a signed payload to your server whenever a new comment, DM, review, or mention arrives, or when a scheduled post is published (or fails).

 Register an endpoint